-In terms of energy usage, microwave ovens range from 600 watts to a whopping 1500 watts, but because these appliances are used for short periods of time, their overall yearly energy use is lower than what their pull would suggest.
+In terms of energy usage, the average microwave’s wattage ranges from 600 to 1,500 watts.
+But, because these appliances are only used for short periods of time, their overall yearly energy use is lower than what their pull would suggest.

-If you use a microwave for about an hour-an-a-half each week for forty-eight weeks, the overall yearly energy usage will be on average 90 kilowatt hours (kWh).
+If you use a 1,200-watt microwave for 30 minutes per day, the overall annual energy usage will be around 215 kilowatt hours (kWh).

 Standard Refrigerator / Freezer Combo

-In contrast to microwave ovens, refrigerator/freezers pull anywhere from 150 to 400 watts, relatively small amounts.
-But because refrigerators are used 365 days a year, 24 hours a day, their yearly consumption can vary between 720 and 1,800 kWh.
+In contrast to microwave ovens, the average refrigerator wattage runs anywhere from 150 to 400 watts, which is a relatively small amount.
+But because refrigerators are used 24 hours a day, 365 days a year, their annual consumption can vary between 720 and 1,800 kWh.
 Older, less-efficient models consume the most electricity.

-A dishwasher pulls about, on average, 1200 watts of electricity.
-Calculating the yearly consumption, however, varies greatly depending on whether you use an energy saver cycle or the ultra-hot, ultra-long scouring cycle, plus whether your household water is heated by gas or electricity.
-For comparison purposes, the yearly energy consumption, using the standard of 48 weeks of 1.5 hours of usage per week, will vary between 290 kWh and 790 kWh.
+An average dishwasher pulls about 1,200 watts of electricity.
+However, calculating the yearly consumption varies greatly depending on whether you use an energy saver cycle vs. the ultra-hot, longer running scouring cycle.
+Whether your household water is heated by gas or electricity is also a factor.
+For comparison purposes, the yearly energy consumption, using the standard of 1.5 hours of usage per week, ranges between 300 kWh and 855 kWh.

-Whether you have a simple coffee maker or an elaborate espresso machine, your energy draw for such an appliance will vary between 500 to 1000 watts.
-However, coffee machines tend to be used minutes a day.
-Rough calculations for their yearly consumption depends on how much an addict you are, but can vary between 13 kWh and 42 kWh
+The energy draw for an appliance like a simple coffee maker runs between 500 to 1,000 watts.
+However, coffee machine brewing habits vary greatly from household to household.
+Rough calculations for annual energy consumption depends on how much of a coffee addict you are, but typically ranges between 13 kWh and 42 kWh.

-Whenever you’re switching out old appliances, it’s wise to check out the Energy Star ratings for their replacements.
-Designed to work just as well but a lot more efficiently, Energy Star appliances offer long-term benefits, including lowering your home’s carbon footprint.
-In addition, even a small reduction in energy consumption can make a big difference, over time, in your electricity bill.
+Whenever you’re switching out old appliances during a kitchen remodel, it’s wise to check out the Energy Star ratings.
+Designed to work more efficiently, Energy Star appliances offer long-term benefits, including lowering the carbon footprint of your Lake Country, WI, home.
+Over time, even a small reduction in energy consumption can also make a big difference in your electricity bill.